 Background to the report

 The Scotland Act 2016 gave the Scottish Parliament full power to determine the rates and thresholds (excluding the personal allowance) paid by Scottish taxpayers on all non-savings, non-dividend income from 6 April 2017.
-HM Revenue & Customs (HMRC) administers and collects Scottish income tax as part of the UK tax system.
-HM Treasury is responsible for the payment of Scottish income tax to the Scottish Government.
+For 2020-21, the tax bands for higher and top rate taxpayers were frozen, with the starting thresholds for basic and intermediate rate taxpayers increasing in line with inflation.
+The rest of the UK opted to freeze tax rates for all taxpayers, resulting in further divergence between the two tax regimes.

-Following the end of each tax year, HMRC produces a provisional estimate of the Scottish income tax revenue for that year.
-The final outturn is calculated in the following year once HMRC has received further information from taxpayers and employers.
-This report covers the final outturn for 2018-19, as well as HMRC’s provisional estimate for 2019-20.
+Following the end of each tax year, HMRC produces a provisional estimate of Scottish income tax revenue for that year.
+The final outturn is calculated the following year once HMRC receives further information from taxpayers and employers.
+HMRC calculated the final outturn for 2019-20 as £11,833 million.
+This report covers the final outturn for 2019-20 and the provisional outturn for 2020-21.

 The NAO has statutory responsibilities for auditing HMRC’s collection of Scottish income tax.
 This report considers:

-- HMRC’s calculation of the 2018-19 income tax revenue attributable to Scotland, the ‘outturn’, and provides assurance on the correctness of the amounts brought to account (Part One);
+- HMRC’s calculation of the 2019-20 income tax revenue for Scotland, the ‘outturn’, and assurance on the correctness of amounts brought to account (Part One);

-- HMRC’s estimate of the 2019-20 income tax revenue attributable to Scotland and our view on the methodology used to estimate the amount (Part One);
+- HMRC’s estimate of the 2020-21 income tax revenue for Scotland and our view on the estimate methodology (Part One);

 - HMRC’s approach to assessing and mitigating the risk of non-compliance with Scottish tax requirements (Part Two); and

-- the cost of administering Scottish income tax – we provide assurance on whether the amounts are accurate and fair in the context of the costs incurred by HMRC (Part Three).
+- the cost of administering Scottish income tax.
+We provide assurance on the accuracy and fairness of these amounts in the context of costs incurred by HMRC (Part Three).